IacovlevMaxim/Zeus-Bot-Info/README.md

 # Zeus-Bot-Info
 All information necessary for using Z E U S

-(Last updated on Match 3rd 2021)
+(Last updated on Match 4th 2021)

 ### Basic Info
 Z E U S is a custom discord bot made for Olympus server network.
 Bot owner is A R E Z#9064 (174228239382740995).
 Zeus is used in [Custom-Strike](https://discord.gg/6AbkcN8) and [Arez Kingdom](https://discord.gg/ywbNFy8).
-Zeus is used for syncing roles across all Olympus servers, storing roles in the database and easily assign/remove roles from users using commands.
+Zeus is used for syncing roles across all Olympus servers, storing roles in the database and assign/remove roles from users using commands.

 ### Structure